 Designated Persons must be independent from the operation or investigation to which the application relates, ie, they should have had no prior involvement with the operation or investigation.
-If the Designated Person is a Service Manager, they should not authorise applications from within their own Service.
+If the Designated Person is an Executive Head, they should not authorise applications from within their own Services.

-In an exceptional, urgent situation (for example, if there is an immediate threat to life, or an urgent operational requirement for the prevention or detection of serious crime), if there is no independent Designated Person available, the involvement of a nonindependent Designated Person must be recorded, and the justification for their involvement explained in their recorded considerations.
-The involvement of a nonindependent Designated Person must be reported to the Commissioner at their next inspection, and the details and reasons may be published by the Commissioner.
+In an exceptional, urgent situation (for example, if there is an immediate threat to life, or an urgent operational requirement for the prevention or detection of serious crime), if there is no independent Designated Person available, the involvement of a non-independent Designated Person must be recorded, and the justification for their involvement explained in their recorded considerations.
+The involvement of a non-independent Designated Person must be reported to the Commissioner at their next inspection, and the details and reasons may be published by the Commissioner.